Nutribullet - is it worth it?

 - 1

-The 1000 Series is the latest addition to the burgeoning Nutribullet family.
-Unlike the others, it has a stainless steel travel cup which is designed to keep your smoothies ice-cold.
+The 1000 Series is another addition to the burgeoning Nutribullet family.
+It has a stainless steel travel cup which is designed to keep your smoothies ice-cold.
 Find out if this, combined with the 1000W motor, make for the perfect personal blender.

+Yet another incarnation of the Nutribullet - this time with a bigger, 1200W motor, a couple of large cups and two automatic programmes.
+Find out if the extra investment makes for great quality blends.

 You don't have to spend a lot to get a brilliant blender.
-We've tested a range of cheaper mini blenders, and found some great options for those on a budget.
+We've tested a range of cheap rivals to the Nutribullet, and found some great options for those on a budget.

 Best Nutribullet alternatives